CrossLead/gracl/README.md

 }

-// Moving down the subject hierarchy chain, we simply extend the upper class export class Team extends OrganizationSubject {
+// Moving down the subject hierarchy chain, we simply extend the upper class export class TeamSubject extends OrganizationSubject {
   static repository = TeamModel;
   // we need to define the property on Team documents which contains the parent id(s)
   // -- alternatively, a method of signature getParents() => Promise<Resource|Subject> can be